chrfrantz/NetLogo-Extension-DBSCAN/README.md

 For more comprehensive examples for the feature set, try out the demo that corresponds to your NetLogo version.

-* For NetLogo 5, use `demo/dbscan-clustering-demo-v5.nlogo`
+* For NetLogo 5, use [demo/dbscan-clustering-demo-v5.nlogo](https://github.com/chrfrantz/NetLogo-Extension-DBSCAN/blob/master/demo/dbscan-clustering-demo-v5.nlogo).
+(Note: the NetLogo 5 demo model does not include an example for clustering patches; this feature is only available for NetLogo 6 onwards.)

-* For NetLogo 6 (and higher), use `demo/dbscan-clustering-demo-v6.nlogo` (Note that the NetLogo 6 demo model also includes an example for clustering patches.)
+* For NetLogo 6 (and higher), use [demo/dbscan-clustering-demo-v6.nlogo](https://github.com/chrfrantz/NetLogo-Extension-DBSCAN/blob/master/demo/dbscan-clustering-demo-v6.nlogo).

-Clustering agents by location using any of the demo models should produce the following output (the cluster centroid is shown as a coloured patch).
+Clustering agents by location using any of the demo models should produce the following output (in this example the cluster centroid is shown as a coloured patch).

 ![Location-based clustering demo output](https://github.com/chrfrantz/NetLogo-Extension-DBSCAN/raw/master/doc/ExampleLocationBasedClusteringOutput.png)